Janeese Lewis George

 Elected in November 2020, she became the first self-described democratic socialist to serve as a member of the Council since Hilda Mason was defeated for re-election in 1998.[4][2]
 Lewis George is running for mayor of the District of Columbia in the 2026 election.

-Lewis George was raised in Ward 4 of Washington, D.C.[5]
-The daughter of a postal worker,[5] she attended the School Without Walls in the Foggy Bottom neighborhood.[6]
-She earned a Bachelor of Arts degree in politics and government from St. John's University.[5]
-She earned a Juris Doctor from the Howard University School of Law, working as a waitress to pay her tuition.[7]
+Lewis George is a third-generation Washingtonian and was raised in Ward 4 of Washington, D.C.[5][6]
+Her mother worked as a union postal worker and her paternal grandmother served as a lunch lady at Alice Deal Middle School.[5]
+She attended the School Without Walls in the Foggy Bottom neighborhood.[7]
+While in high school, she was a voting student representative of DC School Board.[5]
+She earned a Bachelor of Arts degree in politics and government from St. John's University.[6]
+After graduating from St. John's University, she worked in Los Angeles for AmeriCorps for one year.[6]
+She earned a Juris Doctor from the Howard University School of Law, working at Nordstrom Rack and as a waitress to pay her tuition.[5][8]
+While in university, her family was displaced from her childhood home due to a rent hike, spurring her interest in tenant rights.[5]

-After graduating from law school, Lewis George worked as a prosecutor in Philadelphia[8] In 2014, she returned to D.C. to care for her ailing father and served in the office of Attorney General of the District of Columbia, Karl Racine.[9]
-Lewis George was a member of the American Federation of Government Employees Local 1403 while working at the Attorney General's office.[10]
-As a juvenile prosecutor in DC, she used experiences from losing peers to violence during her upbringing to help her colleagues.[8]
-Before launching her campaign for the council, she worked for the District of Columbia State Board of Education.[7]
+After graduation from law school, Lewis George worked as a prosecutor in Philadelphia.[9]
+In 2014, she returned to D.C. to care for her ailing father and served in the office of Attorney General for the District of Columbia, Karl Racine.[10]
+Lewis George was a member of the American Federation of Government Employees Local 1403 while working at the Attorney General's office.[11]
+As a juvenile prosecutor in DC, she used experiences from losing peers to violence during her upbringing to help her colleagues.[9]
+Before launching her campaign for the council, she worked for the District of Columbia State Board of Education.[8]
+She joined the Democratic Socialists of America in 2018.[5]

 Political career